Skip to main content

 Partially Resolved

 One or more markets have settled while others remain active.
 Resolved markets use their settlement price ($1 or $0) in the NAV computation.
-The series continues operating normally — investors can still mint and redeem.This is the most common state for a mature series, as individual events resolve on different timelines.
+The series continues publishing normally.This is the most common state for a mature series, as individual events resolve on different timelines.

 3